ai-rio/QuoteKit/README.md

 alter table invites enable row level security;
 ```

-Then run `npm run migration:up` and your table will be added.
+Then run `bun run migration:up` and your table will be added.

 ### Configuring auth providers